bboc/things3-export/README.md

 - done and trashed items are excluded
 - due dates, start dates, today and someday are added as tags to projects and tasks

-Repeating tasks are currently not supported.
+Repeating tasks are currently not supported.The exporter was tested with Things 3.9

 By default, the exporter will create a folder for each area that contains a TaskPaper file per project.
 One file per area and one file with everything is also possible.
 To see what the exporter can do, open the Terminal app and run